beego/beedoc/en-US/deploy/README.md

 	    └── index.tpl
 	├── beepkg

-Now we've copied our application to the server.
+Now we've copied our entire application to the server.
 Next step is deploy it.

 There are two ways to run it:

 - [Stand alone deploy](./beego.md)
 - [Deploy with Supervisord ](./supervisor.md)

-The application is exposed above, usually we will have a nginx or apache to serve and load balancing our application.
+The application is exposed above, then usually we will have a nginx or apache to serve and load balancing our application.

 - [Deploy with Nginx](./nginx.md)
 - [Deploy with Apache](./apache.md)